sbaiahmed1/react-native-blur/README.md

 | **Documentation**            | ✅ Comprehensive with examples       | 🟡 Basic documentation                |

 **Advantages of @sbaiahmed1/react-native-blur:**
-- **True Android Blur**: Unlike the community version which only provides semi-transparent overlays on Android, our library delivers real hardware-accelerated blur effects on both platforms
+- **True Android Blur**: Unlike the community version which only provides semi-transparent overlays on Android, our library delivers real hardware-accelerated blur effects on both platforms, including liquid glass effects.
 - **Future-Ready**: Built from the ground up with React Native's new architecture (Fabric) in mind
 - **Modern Codebase**: Uses the latest development practices with Kotlin for Android
 - ** Uses Swift**: Use of Swift for iOS, ensuring modern and efficient native code